ionous/tapestry/support/rift/rift.md

 # and can continue at the same level of indentation.
 - "header example"

-# for consistency with padding comments ( described below )
+# for consistency with entry comments ( described below )
   # nested indentation is allowed starting on the second line.
   # is that good, i don't know.
 - "nested header example"